Entropy and stability of hyperbolic manifolds: The spherical Plateau problem for hyperbolic manifolds

 From now on, we will use the notation

 In the sequel, Jacobians, lengths and distances will be computed with respect to the metric $g'$ on $M$.
-Let $o\in \tilde{M}$ and call its projection $\mathbf{p}\in M$.
-Let be the barycenter map, see Section \ref{appendix b}.
-By $\Gamma$-equivariance, for any $i$,
+Fix $o\in \tilde{M}$ and let be the barycenter map, see Section \ref{appendix b}.
+By $\Gamma$-equivariance, for any $i$, $\mathrm{Bar}: \spt(C_i) \to M$ is a Lipschitz homotopy equivalence, and